List of captive orcas: Takara

-Takara (Japanese for "treasure") was born on July 9, 1991, at SWC to Kasatka and Kotar.
+Takara (Japanese for "treasure") was born on 9 July 1991, at SWC to Kasatka and Kotar.
 She was the second "Baby Shamu" born at SWC, after Orkid in 1988.
-She gave birth to her first calf, a female named Kohana on May 3, 2002.
+She gave birth to her first calf, a female named Kohana on 3 May 2002.
 Kasatka was by her side during the labor and she and Takara helped assist Kohana to the surface to take her first breath.
-She was conceived via artificial insemination, the father being Tilikum, a deceased bull orca who had been living on the other side of the country at SeaWorld Orlando.
-Takara is an average sized female measuring 17.3 ft, and weighs 5,100 LBs.
+She was conceived via artificial insemination, the father being Tilikum, a bull orca who had been living on the other side of the country at SeaWorld Orlando.
+Takara is an average sized female measuring 17.3 ft, and weighs 5,100 lbs.

 Takara and Kohana were transferred to SeaWorld Orlando in 2004, likely to give Taku a mate.
 A year later, Takara gave birth to her second calf, a male named Trua, fathered by Taku.
 Kohana was later transferred out of SeaWorld Orlando to Loro Parque, a Spanish amusement park in the Canary Islands.

 Takara was transferred to SeaWorld San Antonio in February 2009 in a supposed effort to improve space at SeaWorld Orlando.
 The move angered many since it separated her from her son, Trua.
 However, other SeaWorld visitors and workers reported that she would often act aggressively toward Trua.
 It was later confirmed she was pregnant at the time (again from Tilikum).
-On January 7, 2010, Takara gave birth to another female calf in the main tank of the "Shamu Theatre" at SeaWorld San Antonio.
-On March 16, 2010, she was named Sakari, which is an Inuit word for "sweet".
-Takara became a grandmother on October 12, 2010, when her calf Kohana gave birth to her first calf Adán on October 12, 2010.
-Kohana had also given birth to Victoria on August 3, 2012.

-Victoria died on June 16, 2013, when she was 10 months old, of intestinal issues.
-Takara delivered her fourth calf on December 6, 2013, a healthy female named Kamea.
-She gave birth to her fifth calf (and SeaWorld's last breeding calf), a female named Kyara, on April 19, 2017.
-Kyara died two months later, on July 24, due to pneumonia.
+On 7 January 2010, Takara gave birth to another female calf in the main tank of the "Shamu Theatre" at SeaWorld San Antonio.
+On 16 March 2010, she was named Sakari, which is an Inuit word for "sweet".
+Takara became a grandmother on 12 October 2010, when her calf Kohana gave birth to her first calf Adán on 12 October 2010.
+Kohana had also given birth to Victoria on 3 August 2012.
+Victoria died on 16 June 2013, when she was 10 months old, of intestinal issues.
+Takara delivered her fourth calf on 6 December 2013, a healthy female named Kamea.
+She gave birth to her fifth calf (and SeaWorld's last breeding calf), a female named Kyara, on 19 April 2017.
+Kyara died two months later, on 24 July, due to pneumonia.

 Takara was featured in an episode of That's My Baby, where she gave birth to her first calf, Kohana.

 Tuar

-Tuar is a 23-year-old male orca who lives at SeaWorld San Antonio.
+Tuar is a 25-year-old male orca who lives at SeaWorld San Antonio.
 His father is Tilikum and his mother is Kalina.
-He was born at SeaWorld Orlando on June 22, 1999.
+He was born at SeaWorld Orlando on 22 June 1999.
 Tuar used to perform waterworks until they were stopped in 2010.